OliverBenz/DnD_Backend/docs/api.md

 - charString: Unique identifier of the character

 ### `/spells/:charString/:offset/:limit/:filter?`
-Returns a list of spells the character knows with following parameters:
+(Get) a list of spells the character knows with following parameters:
 - charString: Unique identifier of the character
 - offset:     spellId with which to begin
 - limit:      Amount of spells to return